Exporting Medical Devices FAQs

 - Q&A on Export Certificates

-- When will firms be able to make requests related to export permits, simple notification, and non-clinical research use only certificates via CECATS?
+- When will firms be able to make requests related to export permit letters and simple notification via CECATS?

 - What is CECATS and what has recently changed?